 In the search for better small business funding and new customer opportunities, there’s a source of new revenue opportunities that far too few small business owners recognize: the U.S. government.
 The federal government is a huge organizational entity—and just like any other business, they need to purchase goods and services to function effectively.
-Through government contracts for small businesses, your small business just might become one of those suppliers.
+Through government contracts for small businesses, you just might become one of those suppliers.

 Everything from military vehicles and equipment to paper clips and Post-its are routinely contracted by the federal government to businesses of every size.
 If you sell to businesses or nonprofit organizations, there’s a good chance you could market your services to government agencies, as well.

 Yet despite these opportunities, even small business owners who are aware of government contracting opportunities find a multitude of reasons to avoid seeking government contracts—not the least of which is that they find the process intimidating.

 There are a lot of good reasons to seek government contracts for small businesses, and business owners who ignore these opportunities are surely missing out.

 Let’s take a look at just a few of the reasons that your small business should actively pursue government contracting opportunities as part of your customer development strategy:

 With an annual contracting marketplace of between $350 billion and $500 billion, the U.S. federal government is the world’s largest buyer of products and services.
 Ignoring the contracting opportunities available through the federal government means effectively writing off the single largest avenue for finding new customers.

 Of the approximately $500 billion that the U.S. government spends annually on federal contracts, it’s also their goal to allocate 23% of those funds to small businesses.
 Now, that might not sound like a huge figure—but in what other bidding scenarios do you have any sort of guarantee that the prospect will choose a small firm like yours over a much bigger company?
 In private industry, that’s virtually unheard of.